carldea/worldclock/README.md

 - Maven 3.6.3 or greater
 - Java 16+
 - Bach (https://github.com/sormuras/bach) (Optional)
+- Register and obtain an appid (api key) from [OpenWeatherMap.org](https://openweathermap.org/)

+## OpenJDK build recommendations or suggestions
-It's recommended if you use a JDK distro that already contains the OpenJFX libraries such as Azul's Zulu builds with JavaFX.
+It's recommended to use an OpenJDK distro that already contains the OpenJFX libraries such as Azul's Zulu builds with JavaFX.
-If not, then you must uncomment the dependencies needed in the pom.xml file.
+If not, then you can uncomment the dependencies needed in the pom.xml file.

+## Create a resource file containing the appid from OpenWeatherMap.org
+Because the World Clock app uses a weather service, the app will need to obtain the appid from a file you'll need to create locally.
+After registering and obtaining your API key you’ll need to add the API key into a text file named `openweathermap-appid.txt`.
+The file will need to be located in the project’s directory: `src/main/resources/com/carlfx/worldclock/`.

+The appid (API key) file is private (local) and will be ignored by GitHub (not checked into GitHub).
+An entry exists to ignore the file inside the `.gitignore` file.
+So, when you build the application local to you the resource file will be included in your build.
 ## Build project using Bach

 `$ .bach/bin/bach build`